-The Blue Ash Fire Department personnel are dedicated to teaching Fire Safety classes to all ages.
+Blue Ash Fire Department personnel are dedicated to teaching Fire Safety classes to all ages.
 Each class is fun and informative.
-Our educational programs include Station Tours, visits with Freddy the Fire Truck and Sparky the Dog, Fire Safe House Demos, and Turn-out Gear Demos.
-See below for descriptions.
-Click here for additional parent and educator resources.
+Our educational programs include Station Tours, visits with Sparky the Dog, and Turn-out Gear Demos.
+See below for descriptions and parent and educator resources.
 For all programs listed below, call (513) 745-8533 to set an appointment to visit and learn!
+Children can also learn about the Fire Department by watching BAFD videos on YouTube here.

 Always Remember to Stop, Drop, Cover, and Roll!